mrai64/amuvefo-sigec-php/README.md

 During last 40years in my photo club a huge amount of data was stored.
 We think at now 24TB of data.
 A dozen+dozen HDD, an online copy, but as you know
-HDD are like a biblioteque index, if a volume is in Sport section cannot be at same time in another section.
+HDD are like a library index, if a volume is in
+Sport section cannot be at same time in another section.
-So biblio use cards, and also I develop warm water using for file n folders (directory) a tag system based on dozen of terms like name/author, place/common, etc.
+So Libraries use bibliographic cards, and also I develop warm water using for file n folders (directory) a tag system based on dozen of terms like name/author, place/common, etc.

-Thats a generic/general cataloguin' system, so i called it italian: SIstema GEnerale di Catalogazione SI GE C applied to our Athesis' Museo Veneto Fotografia (Museum of Venetian Photographic Art, MuVePh?).
+Thats a generic/general catalog system, so i called it italian: SIstema GEnerale di Catalogazione SI GE C applied to our Athesis' Museo Veneto Fotografia (Museum of Venetian Photographic Art, MuVePh?).